 Want links from influential people and websites?
 There is no more straightforward way to secure these types of links than to start networking and building rapport with influencers.

-By mentioning influencers within your content and informing them when you do, you increase the likelihood that they will link to your website or mention you on your social accounts.
+By mentioning influencers within your content and informing them when you do, you increase the likelihood of linking to your website or mentioning you on your social accounts.
 If they share your content, you could be looking at dozens or hundreds of shares from their followers.

 If you want to go a step further, you can reach out to influencers through DM or email and ask if they would be interested in being featured in a piece of your content.
 Getting them to provide a quote on the subject that you are covering can be a great way to get them to buy in and

 Studies have shown that linking out to trusted sources has a positive effect on SEO.
 Google and other search engines want to send their searchers to pages that have done their research and provided citations and sources to back up their assertions.